 Talk to the CPF chair about ways the volunteers can assist with promoting & selling CPF raffle tickets.
 Any promotion of CPF by the CHC will be appreciated.

-Student Conference and Student Awards Ceremony: The CHC’s Student Committee chair should work with the CPF Board Representative and the APA California Student Representative to develop and schedule a Student Conference and sessions and Student Awards Lunch to be held the day before the conference sessions typically start.
+Student Conference and Student Awards Ceremony: The CHC’s Student Subcommittee chair should work with the CPF Board Representative and the APA California Student Representative to develop and schedule a Student Conference and sessions and Student Awards Lunch to be held the day before the conference sessions typically start.
 With the 2014 shift of the conference to begin in earnest on Sunday, this sets the Student Day on Saturday.
 The luncheon is the responsibility of CPF working with the Conference Management Contractor, but developing a series of sessions oriented toward students is the responsibility of the CHC.
 The interest in an enhanced student program has grown in recent years.
 With students arriving on Saturday morning, the day can accommodate a student session in the morning, then the luncheon, then concurrent sessions in the afternoon in 1 or 2 session blocks.
 One of those sessions is traditionally a session produced by CPF.
 There are some presenters who like to focus on presenting to students or new planners.
 Involve local universities if they are within your Section and active with APA.
 The student attendees – about 100-200 of them depending on host Section location, some attending the full conference also – appreciated the variety of sessions.
 (Note – Student Day is free to students, and if other conference attendees show up that day, they may also sit in on the student sessions – but NOT the Student Luncheon.)
-The Student Committee needs to coordinate with the Programs Committee to determine if regular sessions and/or the Diversity Summit are being planned on Saturday afternoon: if so, the timing and number of student sessions should be adjusted accordingly.
+The Student Subcommittee needs to coordinate with the Programs Subcommittee to determine if regular sessions and/or the Diversity Summit are being planned on Saturday afternoon: if so, the timing and number of student sessions should be adjusted accordingly.
 Any regular sessions offered on that day may be attended by the students at no cost – however, the Opening Reception would not be included for students unless they paid to attend.

 In the past, the CPF Student luncheon was attended by students and the Chapter Board taking a break from its all-day board meeting.
 In 2014, there was a special invitation issued to all new Chapter FAICPs to join the luncheon to honor them and have them meet those just coming into the profession.
 The VP Professional Development sent out those invitations on behalf of the Chapter President and CPF President.